"Remorse is the echo of a lost virtue."

 Regret fixates on the outcome, wishing things had been different without learning from them.
 Self-blame turns the mistake into evidence of unworthiness.
 Shame says "I am bad," while guilt says "I did something bad"—both trap him in the past instead of freeing him into wisdom.

 Remorse is different.
-It holds both his good intentions and his negative impact without collapsing into self-justification or self-destruction.
-It transforms mistakes into learning.
+It holds both his good intentions and his negative impact without collapsing into excuses or self-punishment.
+It turns what went wrong into something he can actually learn from.

 The Practice